RoelRotti/legionella-exploration-milestone/README.md

 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment.
+The workflow is configured to automatically build and push a Docker image to Azure Container Registry (ACR) whenever changes are pushed to the main branch.

+### GitHub Workflow

+The workflow (`.github/workflows/docker-build-push.yml`) performs the following steps:
+1. Checks out the code
+2. Logs in to Azure Container Registry
+3. Builds the Docker image
+4. Pushes the image to ACR with the `latest` tag

+The Docker image is stored at `ldstreamlitapp.azurecr.io/streamlit-app:latest`.

+The image should be updated, but for deploying as webapp this can easiest be done directly from the ACR

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details